dipdup-io/stone-packaging/docs/pages/usage/parameters.md

 ## Testing the Parameter File

-Here's an example of how to use a parameter file with the Stone Prover:
+Here's how to use a parameter file with the Stone Prover:

 1. Save your parameter file as `my_params.json`